 According to global research firm Forrester, 100 percent of companies will fail to adjust compensation during the post-pandemic surge.

 However, employee recognition programs will get a boost from 1 percent of total compensation to as much as 2 percent next year.

 “Companies have a lot of decisions to make – about where people can work, what tools they should have available for work, and how managers can shift to becoming more like coaches than supervisors,” the report noted.

-Employees today want different things, improved resources to enable their success at work, and they may even want different outcomes for their careers.
-They see evidence suggesting that they can ask for and receive the reasonable things that they want.
+Employees today want different things, and improved resources to enable their success at work, and they may even want different outcomes for their careers.
+They see evidence suggesting they can ask for and receive the reasonable things they want.